mhep/lynchian-wind/README.md

 From [IMdb](https://www.imdb.com/title/tt12313750/trivia/?ref_=tt_trv_trv):
 > David Lynch first started reporting weather on Los Angeles indie radio 103.1, via telephone.
 He then moved practice as a web-series to his official website in 2006, where it continued until 2010.
 The series suddenly returned on YouTube in 2020, during the COVID-19 pandemic quarantine.

+## Research quesitons
+1. How does Lynch describe the weather?
+2. What sort of weather is prominent?
+3. Is Lynch describing the weather or climate of Los Angeles?
+4. Is the influence of the pandemic and its lockdowns noticeable?

 ## Steps
 1. Install [videogrep](https://github.com/antiboredom/videogrep).
 2. Download all of Lynch's Weather Reports using [yt-dlp](https://github.com/yt-dlp/yt-dlp).